bkudryavtsev/street-view-adventure/README.md

 ![Image of lobby](https://i.ibb.co/t3pCbsF/Screen-Shot-2020-05-31-at-14-19-57.png)

 ## Stack
-Street View Adventure utilizes React.js and the Google Maps JavaScript API as its core technologies, and Firebase for the data and session storage.
+Street View Adventure utilizes the Google Maps JavaScript API and React.js bundled with Parcel and Sass.
+Firebase is used as a backend for data and session storage.